mbougarne/react-auth-jwt-mysql/README.md

 # react-auth-jwt-mysql

 React with JWT authentication and Express using Sequelize.
-The project based on [BezKoder Tutorial] (<https://bezkoder.com/react-hooks-jwt-auth/>) and the back-end is on [JWT with Express and Sequelize] (<https://github.com/mbougarne/node-jwt-mysql>).
+The project based on [BezKoder Tutorial](<https://bezkoder.com/react-hooks-jwt-auth/>) and the back-end is on [JWT with Express and Sequelize](<https://github.com/mbougarne/node-jwt-mysql>).

 ## Note